A tour guide to Victoria BC and Vancouver Island

 4. Southern Island tour: West Coast.

 This tour includes the natural rugged beauty of West coast beaches so you need not drive 4.5 hours each way to Tofino to experience them.
 Highway 14 takes the quiet western coastal route.
 The largest community, Sooke, is little more than a village.
 The road runs close to beaches at times and there are numerous parks in the area for hiking and outdoor activities.
 A day spent in this area is guaranteed to be quietly refreshing.
 Our recommendations are in approximate route sequence.
-(Sooke is about a 50 minutes drive from Gazebo Bed and Breakfast.)

 Above left is Hatley Castle which is definately worth a visit for its Italian Gardens, Japanese Garden and Rose Garden which you will pass if you follow Hwy 14 through Colwood.
 It is close to charming Fisgard Lighthouse, above right, which was built in 1860 and houses an interesting exhibit about local lighthouses and the many shipwrecks along the west coast of Vancouver Island.
 It is adjacent to the sandbar of Esquimalt Lagoon which attracts marine wildlife.
 If time and interest permit you can combine a visit to adjoining Fort Rodd Hill, a coastal artillery fort built in 1890.
 See directions to both on our Fisgard Lighthouse map.
-These National Historic Sites of Canada are at 603 Fort Rodd Hill Road
+These National Historic Sites of Canada are at 603 Fort Rodd Hill Road, Victoria, B.C., (250 478-5849).

 Soon after this the suburbs of Victoria are left behind and the open road beckons.
 Before Sooke look for a sign on the right to Sooke Potholes Provincial Park, a swimming spot for locals in a ravine with pleasant walks adjoining the Galloping Goose Trail - see below left.